dwpaley/rprob/README.md

   Caching these database queries is important.
 Two files are generated, `lc_cache.pkl` and `mr_cache.pkl`.
 Leave those files alone to avoid making too many API requests.

+- Transpositions: If a position can be reached by multiple move orders, it only appears once in the final repertoire.
+Its likelihood is the sum of the probabilities for all its possible move orders.
+The position is shown with the most common way to reach it.